shaliulab/idoc_docs/docs/how-to-build/IR-Optogenetic-System.md

 **Number of LEDs and arrangements**

-The number of LEDs depends on the required lightintensity that able to activate or inhibit selectpopulations of neurons.
-Another factor is thesize of the mounting and illuminated areas on the heatsink.
-Fortunately,above LED types are sold in any quantity.
-If you order for example 200 pieces,they will be in a single cut tape from the same bin.Alsoif you provide your vendor or supplier with your PO they might ensure that yourrepeat orders of LEDs are sent with the same [LED bin number](https://support.luxeonstar.com/hc/en-us/articles/360022625594-What-does-LED-binning-mean-) eachtime you order.
+The number of LEDs depends on the required light intensity that could be able to activate or inhibit select populations of neurons.
+Another factor is the size of the mounting and illuminated areas on the heatsink.
+Fortunately, the above LED types are sold in any quantity.
+If you order for example 200 pieces,they will be in a single cut tape from the same bin.
+Also, if you provide your vendor or supplier with your PO they might ensure that your repeat orders of LEDs are sent with the same [LED bin number](https://support.luxeonstar.com/hc/en-us/articles/360022625594-What-does-LED-binning-mean-) each time you order.

-Beneath eachhalf-chamber we can mount eight aluminum 10-mm square bases, four for RED colorLEDs and four for blue color LEDs.
-If you would like to use only one-color LED.Using two of 3-up starts LEDs will be the best option.
-We already installed such system in one of oursetups.
-That can be driven by the same driver system.
+Beneath each half-chamber we can mount eight aluminum 10-mm square bases, four for RED colorLEDs and four for blue color LEDs.
+If you would like to use only one-color LED, using two of 3-up stars LEDs will be the best option.
+We already installed such system in one of our setups.
+They can still be driven by the same driver system.

 **LED soldering and assembly:**

 We mounted our LEDs on Saber brand 10 mm Square Metal CorePrinted Circuit Board construction (MCPCB) Aluminum blank bases ([LXB-RS10A](https://www.luxeonstar.com/saber-10mm-square-blank-mcpcb-base-for-rebel-leds), Luxeonstar).
-Each base is designedto accommodate a single Luxeon Rebel LED.
+Each base is designed to accommodate a single Luxeon Rebel LED.

-We decided toorder the power LEDs from Digikey and their MCPCB bases (Luexeonstar) to be assembled with standard handsoldering method using anappropriate lead-free solder paste with a hot air soldering iron or topsoldering hotplate and accordingto the [assembly Procedure forLUXEON® Rebel LEDs.](https://lumstatic.com/En/0i/WQb7sgG5kseBR4dwjA.pdf)
+We decided to order the power LEDs from Digikey and their MCPCB bases (Luexeonstar) to be assembled with standard hand soldering method using an appropriate lead-free solder paste with a hot air soldering iron or top-soldering hotplate and accordingto the [assembly Procedure forLUXEON® Rebel LEDs.](https://lumstatic.com/En/0i/WQb7sgG5kseBR4dwjA.pdf).

-Homemade solderingensures that all of LEDs with same specific flux, color, and forward voltage bins.
-In addition,you will not need to wait for fourto five weeks to have additional stock.
+Homemade soldering ensures that all of your LEDs will have the same specific flux, color, and forward voltage bins.
+In addition, you will not need to wait for four to five weeks to have additional stock.

-An extra reason tosolder the LEDs ourselves is that same order of multiple LEDs assembly of thesame type can have different binning across LED modules which can cause a variabilityin the power, wavelength, and the light intensity across the illuminated area.inaddition Most manufacture cannot provide LEDs assembly from same bin (read moreabout [LED-binning](https://support.luxeonstar.com/hc/en-us/articles/360022625594-What-does-LED-binning-mean-)) unless you order in reels, 1,000pieces increments .
+An extra reason to solder the LEDs ourselves is that same order of multiple LED assemblies of the same type can have different binning across LED modules which can cause a variability in the power, wavelength, and the light intensity across the illuminated area.
+Additionally, most manufacture cannot provide LED assemblies from same bin (read more about [LED-binning](https://support.luxeonstar.com/hc/en-us/articles/360022625594-What-does-LED-binning-mean-)) unless you order in reels in 1,000 piece increments.

 **LED assembly Procedure**

 1. Order the solder free paste, refrigerate it at 4-8°C.
-2. At the date of the soldering allow the paste to reach the room temperature before heating up (~ i-2 hour).
+2. At the date of the soldering allow the paste to reach the room temperature before heating up (~ 1-2 hour).
-3. Connect a dispensing blunt tip luer Lock needle to the luer taper of the solder syringe.
+3. Connect a dispensing blunt tip luer lock needle to the luer taper of the solder syringe.
-4. Cover of the three cupper pads onto the center  the aluminum board with solder paste, be consistent and do not add to much paste, only to achieve a solder joint thickness of approximately 50μm.
+4. Cover the three copper pads in the center of the aluminum board with solder paste.
+Be consistent and do not add too much paste, only enough to achieve a solder joint thickness of approximately 50μm.
-5. Pickup a LED with the sides of the substrate and not on the lens.
+5. Pick up a LED with the sides of the substrate (not touching the lens).
-6. Centerthe LEDs on the cupper pads on the soldering paste
+6. Center the LEDs on the copper pads with the soldering paste.
-7. Move the board onto the top warming plate that match the melting point of the solder paste.
-For information: The melting temperature for paste XXX is.
-Use a tweezer to pick up from the side of the aluminum board.
+7. Move the board + LED onto the warming plate that matches the melting point of the solder paste.
+For information: The melting temperature for paste XXX is YYY. **Note!** Use tweezers to pick up the board from the sides.
-8. You can also fix the board onto soldering clampand use hot air iron to heat up the paste to reach its melting point
+8. You can also fix the board onto soldering clamp and use hot air iron to heat up the paste to reach its melting point.
-9. In all cases, wait few seconds until you see the solder paste melts forming the solder joints.
-10. Maintain time and temperature below that woulddamage the LED to form a good solder joint.
+9. Regardless of whether you are using a hot-plate or hot-air to melt the paste, maintain the heating for a couple seconds until you see paste melting from the sides of the LED.
+Try to balance the time and temperature so that you can get proper paste melting and solder joint forming, without damaging the LED.
-11. Once the board is heated to a peaktemperature and the melting point of the solder paste is reached, move theboard away from the warming area to cool down.
-It is recommended to move theboard onto a heatsink to cool down and allow the solder freezes fast andprevent damage the components or the board.
+10. Once the board is heated to a peak temperature and the melting point of the solder paste is confirmed, move the board away from the warming area to cool down.
+It is recommended to move the board onto a heatsink to cool down properly, and allow the solder to freeze in place faster (preventing damage the components or the board).
-12. Test the LEDs using a proper current regulated power source or LED driver
+11. Test the LEDs using a proper current regulated power source or LED driver
-13. Do not stare while operating LED.
+12. Do not stare while operating LED.
 May be harmful to the eyes.